Contributors | Affiliation | Role |

 Sample analysis

 After recovery, filters are examined under a microscope at 12x and 25x magnification to remove swimming zooplankton and other organisms which are not considered sediment flux.
 Manual removal is needed to prevent overestimation of sinking material that could skew the end results.
 The remaining flux on each filter is scraped into a bolus, dried and then placed into a silver capsule.
-For each depth, three samples are acidified to to remove inorganic carbon prior to measurement of organic carbon and nitrogen.
-The non-acdified sample (fourth bolus) is measured for total carbon.
+For each depth, three samples are acidified to remove inorganic carbon prior to measurement of organic carbon and nitrogen.
+The non-acidified sample (fourth bolus) is measured for total carbon.
 Samples are analyzed with a CE440 Elemental Analyzer (Exeter Analytical), which combusts and reduces the sample, converting all C and N present into CO2 and N2.
 These gas concentrations are measured by thermal conductivity detectors and converted to electrical millivolt signals.
 Calibration coefficients are then used to convert millivolt outputs to carbon and nitrogen concentrations in micrograms.
 Acetanilide conditioners and machine blanks are also run to standardize the instrument and monitor performance and accuracy during a run.
 (See Data Processing Section below for additional information).

 The PITS samples that are collected for determination of total particulate phosphorus (PPhos) are analyzed at Bigelow Laboratory of Ocean Sciences following the methods described in Lomas et al. (2010).
 The PPhos samples have swimmers removed (as detailed above) and are then analyzed using the ash-hydrolysis method of Solarzano and Sharp (1980).
 This procedure does not separate inorganic from organic phosphorus so these results should be considered as total particulate phosphorus.